Running membrane simulations in GROMACS#

 Be forewarned about using PRODRG topologies without verifying their contents: the artifacts of doing so are now published, along with some tips for properly deriving parameters for the GROMOS family of force fields.

 So, you want to simulate a protein/nucleic acid system, but it binds various exotic metal ions (ruthenium?), or there is an iron-sulfur cluster essential for its functionality, or similar.
 But, (unfortunately?) there aren’t parameters available for these in the force field you want to use.
 What should you do?
-You shoot an e-mail to the GROMACS users emailing list, and get referred to the FAQs.
+You shoot an e-mail to the GROMACS user discussion forum, and get referred to the FAQs.

 If you really insist on simulating these in molecular dynamics, you’ll need to obtain parameters for them, either from the literature, or by doing your own parametrization.
 But before doing so, it’s probably important to stop and think, as sometimes there is a reason there may not already be parameters for such atoms/clusters.
 In particular, here are a couple of basic questions you can ask yourself to see whether it’s reasonable to develop/obtain standard parameters for these and use them in molecular dynamics: